erikberglund/erikberglund.github.io/_posts/2016-03-23-App_Store_Adoption_Eligibility_Query.markdown

 In this context, the **guid** is the MAC address (without separator and all upper-case) of the first interface (en0).
 In my testings this value is not required, it can be left empty.

-You can use this command to print the first MAC address in the correct format:
+You can use this command to print the MAC address for interface **en0** in the correct format:

 ```bash
 ifconfig en0 | awk '/ether/{ gsub(":",""); print toupper($2)}'